Institute Activities and Advances

 The NICHD's Contraceptive Discovery and Development Branch (CDDB) supports and conducts research and research training programs on reproductive health, epidemiology, and contraceptive technology.
 Major research areas include studies of new contraceptive methods; mechanisms of action and effects of contraceptive and reproductive hormones, drugs, devices, and procedures; optimal formulations and dosages of contraceptive agents, spermicidal microbicides, and hormone replacement therapies; post-marketing surveillance of reproductive products, devices, and procedures; and the health and fertility effects of reproductive drugs, devices, and procedures.

 A woman's risk of developing BV is increased by having unprotected sexual activity.
 The many research areas supported by the CDDB, including contraception, are important for acquiring a complete understanding of BV.
-In addition, because BV can potentially cause infertility, Branch-supported research on that topic provides valuable information on the health of women affected by BV.
+In addition, because BV can potentially increase the risk of co-infections that cause infertility, Branch-supported research on that topic provides valuable information on the health of women affected by BV.

 Other Activities and Advances